wp-plugins/robo-gallery/readme.txt

 In gallery settings you can find section rounds where with special options you can define radius for the gallery thumbnails

-= Which parameters I can change for the gallery thumbnails borders and shadows? =

-You can change size, color and style of gallery thumbnails borders and shadows.
-Also you can define different parameters for static and hovered status

-= Is it possible to use HTML in image description ? =

-Yes, you can use HTML tags inside gallery image description field

 = How to define custom link for some gallery images? =

 Every gallery image have additional fields where you can define custom link, title, description.
 All this options you can find in gallery images manager, inside general gallery settings